KeyBridge/matlab_eHATA/README.md

 doc					- A folder contains a short tutorial explaining how to use the code.

 tests					- A folder contains MATLAB scripts and a .mat file used to test each function.

-					Accuracy of the ExtendHata_MedianBasicPropLoss.m function, which is deterministic and does  not depend on terrain information, has been validated by comparing with Paul McKenna's results.

-					However, other functions, which are not deterministic and depend on terrain information, has been tested using only a subset of terrain data.
+Note, accuracy of the ExtendHata_MedianBasicPropLoss.m function, which is independent of site-specific terrain data, has been validated by comparing with Paul McKenna's results.
+However, other functions, which depend on site-specific terrain information, has been tested using only a subset of terrain data.
 These functions might need more testing against reference data.

 ********************************************************************************